Proprioception: Physiology

 Proprioception is mediated by mechanically sensitive proprioceptor neurons distributed throughout an animal's body.
 Most vertebrates possess three basic types of proprioceptors: muscle spindles, which are embedded in skeletal muscles, Golgi tendon organs, which lie at the interface of muscles and tendons, and joint receptors, which are low-threshold mechanoreceptors embedded in joint capsules.
 Many invertebrates, such as insects, also possess three basic proprioceptor types with analogous functional properties: chordotonal neurons, campaniform sensilla, and hair plates.

 The initiation of proprioception is the activation of a proprioceptor in the periphery.
 The proprioceptive sense is believed to be composed of information from sensory neurons located in the inner ear (motion and orientation) and in the stretch receptors located in the muscles and the joint-supporting ligaments (stance).
 There are specific nerve receptors for this form of perception termed "proprioceptors", just as there are specific receptors for pressure, light, temperature, sound, and other sensory experiences.
-Proprioceptors are sometimes known as adequate stimuli receptors.

 Members of the transient receptor potential family of ion channels have been found to be important for proprioception in fruit flies, nematode worms, African clawed frogs, and zebrafish.
 PIEZO2, a nonselective cation channel, has been shown to underlie the mechanosensitivity of proprioceptors in mice.
 Humans with loss-of-function mutations in the PIEZO2 gene exhibit specific deficits in joint proprioception, (Note: The Piezo channel receptors play key roles in the perception of pressure, touch, and proprioception (Piezo2 receptor).) as well as vibration and touch discrimination, suggesting that the PIEZO2 channel is essential for mechanosensitivity in some proprioceptors and low-threshold mechanoreceptors.

 Although it was known that finger kinesthesia relies on skin sensation, recent research has found that kinesthesia-based haptic perception relies strongly on the forces experienced during touch.
 This research allows the creation of "virtual", illusory haptic shapes with different perceived qualities.